The resume format in Canada typically follows a particular structure. It’s important that you use this document to highlight your achievements.

-Need to write a Canadian resume?
 While searching for a job in Canada you will need to provide a typed resume.
-The Canadian resume is quite different from a standard CV, which is generally longer and more detailed, so bear in mind that you will need to adapt to the Canadian way of presenting your experience and skills.
+The resume format in Canada is quite different from CVs you may be used to writing in other countries.
+Bear in mind that you will need to adapt to the Canadian way of presenting your experience and skills.

 If you’d like extra help putting your resume together, you can have yours evaluated for free by a Moving2Canada expert.
 Upload yours here for your free analysis.